-Sabtang is a municipality in Batanes province.
+Sabtang is a municipality in the province of Batanes.
 It is located in the island with the same name as the town – Sabtang.

 - Morong Beach and Nakabuang Stone Arch – its beach cover consists of fine sand, not rocky and broken coral-filled sand in most Batanes coasts.
 The waves here are also more gentle.
 In the area is what is believed to be the most photographed spot in Sabtang Island – the Nakabuang Ark – which is a very charming rock formation.